-EU prepares new GMO maize cultivation approval -draft
+EU prepares new GMO maize cultivation approval: draft

-BRUSSELS, Oct 31 (Reuters) - The European Union is on course to approve cultivation of a new type of genetically modified maize for the first time in more than a decade, according to a draft proposal from the bloc's executive seen by Reuters.
+BRUSSELS (Reuters) - The European Union is on course to approve cultivation of a new type of genetically modified maize for the first time in more than a decade, according to a draft proposal from the bloc's executive seen by Reuters.

 The proposal was drawn up after Europe's second highest court last month blamed the European Commission for lengthy delays in the approval process for the insect-resistant maize, developed jointly by DuPont and Dow Chemical.

 The Commission is expected to send the proposal to EU ministers next week for approval.
 Even if governments fail to decide, as is expected, the Commission will have the power to grant approval by the end of the year.

 While it is unlikely that the crop would ever be widely grown in Europe, where GMO cultivation remains a tiny fraction of the global total, the proposal will face fierce opposition from environmental campaigners, skeptical consumers and some EU governments.